panotza/leviathan/README.md

 # Installation
 The drivers to provide the basic interface to the hardware: see [`drivers/README.md`](drivers/README.md).

+The daemon to provide dynamic updates on top of the drivers: see [`krakend/README.md`](krakend/README.md).

 # Usage
 The drivers can used to control the devices manually: see [`drivers/README.md`](drivers/README.md).

+The daemon can be controlled through its socket file once it's running: see [`krakend/README.md`](krakend/README.md).